 Benefits of academic preschools include:

-Play-based preschools are based on the belief that young children learn best through play.
+Play-based preschools (also called "play school") are based on the belief that young children learn best through play.
 Largely open-ended and minimally structured, play-based programs aim to develop social skills and a love of attending school.

 Play-based programs mostly let children choose their own activities.
 Most don’t follow a standard curriculum and have few, if any, pre-planned lessons.